Healing and Racial Equity toward Beloved Community

-Truth, Racial Healing & Transformation (TRHT) is a process to engage the Metro Lansing community in racial healing and equity.
+Truth, Racial Healing & Transformation (TRHT) is a process to engage communities in racial healing and equity.
 Through truth and recognition of history, we work towards equitable policy solutions and foster new ways of relating as human beings.

 The TRHT framework was designed by Dr. Gail Christopher and the W.K.
 Kellogg Foundation.

 We build power of directly impacted communities and allies to advocate for policy and systems transformation for the long-term, particularly focused on the wellbeing of youth.
 Learn more about how we are working to sustain BIPOC-led racial equity work >>

 We fuse organizing elements of Emergent Strategy, Momentum, People’s Assemblies, Collective Impact, and Movement for Black Lives, as well as innovations created locally to support youth organizing and popular education.

 Our theory of action is rooted in the community organizing principle of learning by doing.
 View the theory of action here >>

 Our members and working groups are encouraged to challenge assumptions, consider the impact of decisions -- including the voices and perspectives involved in making decisions -- and leverage their power to uphold racial equity.

 TRHT team members come from across identities, backgrounds, interests and sectors, representative of our diverse Lansing community and in relationship with the neighborhoods and systems we seek to transform.